stevenmhunt/nftls/docs/cli/lookup.md

 # the new CA certificate to add.
 CA_CERT="new_ca.cert.json"

-# the name of the CA.
-CA_NAME="New CA"

-nftls-lookup ca add $CA_CERT \
+nftls-lookup ca add $CA_CERT
-    --name $CA_NAME
 ```

+You'll notice that all relevant information on the CA including network name is extracted from the certificate file and added to your local environment.
+CA certificates from nftls.io come pre-configured in the library so you won't need to perform this operation unless you have a custom CA certificate.

-## Inspecting a Certificate Chain
+## Resolving a Certificate Chain

-You can visually inspect a certificate chain by running `nftls-lookup inspect <file>`, which will automatically download any required assets from the blockchain and then display a tree showing all certificates and their statuses in the chain.
+You can visually inspect a certificate chain by running `nftls-lookup resolve <file>`, which will automatically download any required assets from the blockchain and then display a tree showing all certificates and their statuses in the chain.

 ## Validating a Certificate Chain

 You can also use `nftls-lookup validate <file>` to validate that a certificate chain is valid.

+## Downloading a Certificate

+You can also use `nftls-lookup download <FQDN or FQTN>` to download a certificate through the blockchain.